GET MOVING WITH INTEGR8 DANCE

 Save local lives by contributing to the Dig Deep campaign.

-Hampshire Medical Fund is raising money for life-saving equipment for local hospitals including Royal Hampshire County Hospital.
+Hampshire Medical Fund raises money on an ongoing basis for life-saving equipment for local hospitals including Royal Hampshire County Hospital.

 FUN FOR KIDS